iksaku/laravel-mass-update/README.md

 > Tip: If you pass a full list of `Eloquent` models, only those with _dirty_ values will be updated,
 > so you don't actually need to filter the unchanged ones manually.

+> Note: It is only possible to mass update instances of the same `Eloquent` model,
+> it is not possible to mix the _Query Builder_ with different `Eloquent` model classes.

 ### Complicated use case: Using multiple indexes to differentiate records

 Let's say that we just created `expenses` table to track how much we spend across time, and